-You may wonder, if the connection between the two is so strong, why the world doesn’t see more of it.
+You may wonder if the connection between the two is so strong, why the world doesn’t see more of it.
 Well, the fact is architectural photography is not as easy as it may sound.
-Like any other time consuming job, taking keen interest in photography or pursuing architectural photography comes with its own complexities.
+Like any other time-consuming job, taking a keen interest in photography or pursuing architectural photography comes with its own complexities.

 - Artificial lighting is an easy tool when done for a fashion shoot or for a prop, but capturing buildings or monuments would give you a harder time and needs precision to deal with.

-- Very often, the lack of awareness about architectural photographers sets them behind and marketing your talent too is a essential step to consider.
+- Very often, the lack of awareness about architectural photographers sets them behind and marketing your talent too is an essential step to consider.

 - Venturing into only architectural photography might not always have a pretty picture at the end.
 One needs to have an array to offer and earn an income from, therefore a genre in photography is a must.

 Do not be afraid of the few challenges that you might come across.